-Courses Hours
+Courses Ho ours

-Bible Exposition 27
+Bible Expos sition .
+27

-BI 503 Advanced New Testament .
-3
+BI 503 Advanced New Testament 3

-BI 513 Advanced Old Testament .
-3
+BI 513 Advanced Old Testament 3

-BI 614 Revelation .
-3
+BI 614 Revelation

-BI Electives 18
+BI Electives

-Language 18
+Language . .
+18

-Greek
+0.101 Greek12

-BL 645 Hebrew I .
-3
+BL 645 Hebrew I

-BL 646 Hebrew II .
-3
+BL 646 Hebrew II

-Theology 6

-TH 553 Biblical Theology

-TH 554 Biblical Theology
+Theology

-History

-BI 537 God's Church through the Ages
+TH 537 God's Church through the Ages

-BI 538 Church Trends and Changes in the .
-3
+TH 538 Church Trends and Changes in the

-Last Century 3
+111 000 Last Century

+TH 553 Theology

+TH 554 Theology 3

-BI 640 Doctrine and History of Preservation .
-0
+TH 640 Doctrine and History of Preservation

-of the Text .
-3
+of the Text

-Pastoral Theology
+Pastoral Th eology .
+21

-PT 531 Expository Preaching 2 1
+PT 531 Expository Preaching

-PT 542 Philosophy of American Education .
-3
+PT 542 Philosophy of American Education 3

-PT 610 Pastoral Theology
+PT 610 Pastoral Theology 3

 PT 629 Christian Education

-PT 631 Preaching through a New Testament Book.
+PT 631 Preaching through a New Testament Book3

-PT 632 Preaching through an Old Testament Book.
+PT 632 Preaching through an Old Testament Book3

-PT 682 Management: Programming the .
-0
+PT 682 Management: Programming the

-Local Church .
-3
+Local Church

-Electives 15
+Electives† .
+15

-Total Hours 96
+To otal Hours‡ .
+96

-\ Students who wish to replace one preaching course with a Bible content course should see the Dean.
+^{}Students who wish to replace one preaching course with a Bible content course should see the Dean.

-Students in track one or two may take up to 6 hours in any graduate area.
+†Students in track one or two may take up to 6 hours in any graduate area.
 Remaining hours are taken in Bible, biblical languages, or education.

-\ Students who did not earn credit for Baptist Polity and/or Church Planting from PCC on the undergraduate level will be required to take PT 501 Baptist Polity and/or PT 513 Evangelism and Church Planting in addition to these requirements.
+[‡]Students who did not earn credit for Baptist Polity and/or Church Planting from PCC on the undergraduate level will be required to take PT 501 Baptist Polity and/or PT 513 Evangelism and Church Planting in addition to these requirements.

-Master of Divinity M.Div.
+Master of Divinity [M.Div.]
 Track One